TheHive-Project/CortexDocs/analyzer_requirements.md

 a value for the `key` parameter.

 ### DomainTools Iris
-Look up domain names, IP addresses, e-mail addresses, and SSL hashes [DomainTools Iris](https://www.domaintools.com/resources/api-documentation/iris-investigate/) service API.
+Look up domain names, IP addresses, e-mail addresses, and SSL hashes using the popular [DomainTools Iris](https://www.domaintools.com/resources/api-documentation/iris-investigate/) service API.

 The analyzer comes in 2 flavors: